Stowe Center for Literary Activism

-These tours highlight narratives and collections that focus on the Black experience and allow participants to visit multiple local museums for one low price.
-Join us on one of the scheduled public dates, or contact us to book the experience for your group, info@stowecenter.org or 860.522.9258 x 317.
-Tour dates listed below.
-Please note that tickets must be purchased at least 1 week in advance.
+The Black Experience Tour highlights narratives and collections that focus on Black History and allows participants to visit multiple local museums for one low price.
+Join us on one of the scheduled public dates, or contact us to book the experience for your group, adrakes@stowecenter.org or 860.522.9258 x 307

 Half Day Tour – Two museums: $30.00 per person